 This time Ohio State would be facing the Heisman winner in Marcus Mariota.
 Last week, his team blew out last season's national champs Florida State and many had them winning their first title.
 The Buckeyes had beaten the two other finalists in Melvin Gordon and Amari Cooper.
 Both of them were held in check and never factored in their games.
 Could Ohio State pull off the trifecta?

-The true unsung heroes were the Slobs - the Buckeyes offense line.
-Four of them were first time starters and during the Virginia Tech game, they were clearly over matched.
+The true unsung heroes were the Slobs - the Buckeyes offensive line.
+Four of them were first-time starters and during the Virginia Tech game, they were clearly overmatched.
 But as the season progressed, they got better as a unit.
 The Slobs mauled the Ducks defense and cleared holes for Ezekiel Elliot who went into full beast mode shredding them for a national championship record for 246 yards of rushing and scoring 4 touchdowns.
-This was Elliot's third consecutive game of more than 200 yards of rushing.
-As for the defense, both coaches Fickell and Ash, called a brilliant game.
-They rotated players and they held their own against the up tempo pace of the Ducks.
+This was Elliot's third consecutive game with more than 200 yards of rushing.
+As for the defense, both coaches Fickell and Ash called a brilliant game.
+They rotated players and they held their own against the up-tempo pace of the Ducks.
 I take back every bad thing I said about Fickell, because last year, I wanted his head on a platter.

 January 2, 2015

 The Buckeyes slayed the giant of college football, the Crimson Tide of Alabama.
 It was an inspiring and nerve-racking win as the young Buckeyes dealt with adversity and overcame challenges even before the season started.
 Here's a timeline of what happened